jiachenliu1128/CS410_Tech_Review/README.md

 - Measure how similar two sentences are based on their embeddings (semantic textual similarity).
 - Dataset: STS-B (Semantic Textual Similarity Benchmark) with about 5700 samples.
 - Labeled similarity scores (0–5) and cosine similarity (–1 to 1) have different numeric scales → we evaluate using Pearson correlation, which is scale-invariant.
-- For en_core_web_sm  has no word vectors, so the result of the Doc.similarity method will be based on the tagger, parser and NER.
+- `en_core_web_sm` has no word vectors, so the result of the Doc.similarity method will be based on the tagger, parser and NER.
-- For transformer model, we extract the last layer hidden states as the embeddings and use cosine similarity to ensure consistency.
 - Evaluation metric: Pearson correlation coefficient.

 ## Classification
 - Classify news articles into one of categories that we defined.
-- Dataset: AG News classification dataset with categories ['World', 'Sports', 'Business', 'Sci/Tech'], 20000 samples are used for training and 7600 samples are used for validation.
+- Dataset: AG News classification dataset with categories ['World', 'Sports', 'Business', 'Sci/Tech'], 30000 samples are used for training and 7600 samples are used for validation.
 - spaCy’s pretrained English pipelines do not include a classifier, so we must manually add a TextCategorizer for each model.
     - Base modes can be trained on CPU in the `experiment.py` script, but transformer model training requires GPU with CUDA support.
     - Instruction for training transformer classifier is provided at the end of this README.